SSBMTonberry/tileson/README.md

 The json libraries supported can all be found in a single-header format inside the `extras` folder.

-# Libraries used for examples/demo
+# Libraries used in examples

 - [SFML](https://github.com/SFML/SFML) - For drawing maps.
 - [Dear ImGui](https://github.com/ocornut/imgui) - For displaying information and managing maps.